 a) Company means Fitzgibbons & Company Limited, or its agents or third parties instructed by it to act on its behalf in the provision of legal services.
 “We”, “us” and “our” refers to the Company.

 b) Client means a person who contracts with the Company for the provision of legal services and may include the client’s partner, spouse or civil partner.
 “You”, “your” and “yours” refers to the Client.

-c) Our Professional Body means The Society of Will Writers, Newland House, Weaver Road, Lincoln, LN6 3QN, being the professional body whose Code of Practice the Company operates and complies with.
+e) Our Professional Body means The Society of Will Writers, Chancery House, Whisby Way, Lincoln LN6 3LQ, being the professional body whose Code of Practice the Company operates and complies with.

 f) The Terms means these Terms and Conditions of Business.

 g) English law means the law of England and Wales under which the Terms, and the Legal Services provided, are governed and construed.